mucommander/mucommander/readme.txt

 - Fixed viewer/editor menus not appearing since Java for Mac OS X 10.5 Update 4 (ticket #243).
 - Fixed malfunctioning encoding detection in text viewer/editor (ticket #244).
+- Text viewer/editor no longer treats the Unicode BOM as an editable character (ticket #245).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: